Toxins:

 Contains ammonia, 2-butoxy ethanol and phenol.
 Linked to cancer, kidney and liver damage, chronic lung irritation,

-dishwashing soap
+Automatic dishwashing soap

 Skin Irritant.
 Can burn throat.
 May contain bleach.
 Vapors can cause headaches